celestiaorg/test-infra/docs/test-plans/001-Big-Blocks/test-cases/tc-003-full-sync-past.md

-# Test-Case #003 - DA nodes are syncing past headers faster then validators produce new ones
+# Test-Case #003 - Full nodes are syncing past headers faster then validators produce new ones

 ## Pre-Requisites: